 For over twenty years Cassidy has donated portraits of law-enforcement officers who were killed in the line of duty.
 Her husband, David, was a private investigator when they met.
 David’s brother was a deputy sheriff with the county of Los Angeles for many years.
 David thus had a unique perspective, but understood that the hardest work was being on the force.
 When David’s brother died, Cassidy made a portrait for his funeral.
 She maintains that this was the most difficult portrait she ever did, but the response was very positive.
 Several years later, a police officer was killed in the suburb where she and David lived.
 Together they decided to donate a portrait for the department.
 Slowly the idea continued, and Cassidy gave portraits of fallen officers, including police dogs, to numerous police departments in California, as well as sheriff’s departments, the California Highway Patrol and airport police.
 She has also been commissioned to create memorial portrait walls in oil or pastel for several police stations around California.

-A little over three years ago, David received a unique job offer and they made the move to the Chicago area.
+In 2007, David received a unique job offer and they made the move to the Chicago area.
 Together they decided to continue the tradition.
-To date, Cassidy has created and given seven framed portraits of fallen officers from the Chicago Police Department.
-Last December, Cassidy lost her husband of nearly 36 years very suddenly, and now understands loss only too well.
-They were a team, and David cannot be replaced.
-But she will continue to offer her services for as long as she can hold a brush.
+To date, Cassidy has created and given ten framed portraits of fallen officers from the Chicago Police Department.
+In December of 2010, Cassidy lost her husband of nearly 36 years very suddenly, and now understands loss only too well.
+Life goes on, and she continues to offer her services for as long as she can hold a brush.